clarktrimble/ba-blog/content/blog/funhouse/index.md

   clickhouse/clickhouse-server
 ```

-No sweat!
-I really appreciate being able to get a standalone dev server running without a lot of fuss.
+I appreciate being able to get a standalone dev server running without a lot of fuss.

-Thanks ClickHouse :)
+Thanks ClickHouse!

 #### Step One: put some stuff in

 Cut and paste from the [insert example](https://github.com/ClickHouse/ch-go/blob/main/examples/insert/main.go) in the ch-go repo and .. it works!

 I think.
-Let's take a peek with the CLI client:
+Let's take a peek with the CLI client to be sure:

 ```bash
 $ docker exec -it ch-dev clickhouse-client